 The prevalence of the metabolic syndrome increases dramatically as BMI increases.
 Compared to normal and under-weight individuals, research has shown that overweight individuals are six times more likely to meet the criteria for the syndrome.
-This risk rises even further in obesity, where females are 17 more likely and males are 32 times more likely to meet the criteria of the metabolic syndrome.
+This risk rises even further in obesity, where females are 17 times more likely and males are 32 times more likely to meet the criteria of the metabolic syndrome.

 As described, excess body fat induces a generalised, chronic, low-grade inflammatory state.
 This is now considered to be the leading cause of all the components of the metabolic syndrome and the syndrome in its entirety.

 How are excess body weight and stress linked?

 Cortisol, a glucocorticoid (steroid hormone), is produced from cholesterol in the two adrenal glands located above each kidney.
 It is normally released in response to events and circumstances such as waking up in the morning, exercising and acute stress.
 Cortisol’s far-reaching, systemic effects play many roles in the body’s effort to carry out its processes and maintain homeostasis.

 Cortisol also plays an important role in human nutrition.
 It regulates energy by selecting the right type and amount of substrate (carbohydrate, fat, or protein) the body needs to meet the physiological demands placed on it.
 When chronically elevated, cortisol can have negative effects on weight, immune function, and chronic disease risk.